A Room-Temperature Extreme High Vacuum System for Trapped-Ion Quantum Information Processing: Introduction

-We relied on both numerical simulations, methodical preparation of in-vacuum components and the final assembly, including the adoption of best cleanroom practices to realize the target low pressures.
+We rely on both numerical simulations, methodical preparation of in-vacuum components, including the adoption of best cleanroom practices, and quantitative heat treatment (see Sec. \ref{sec:Outgassing}) to realize the target low pressures.
 The numerical molecular flow simulations allowed us to choose the system geometry, choice of vacuum pumps, and the target outgassing rates for all in-vacuum components.
 Components of the vacuum system were then prepared following high-temperature heat treatment to hit the target outgassing rates.
 The entire assembly was carried out in an ISO class 7 cleanroom following standard cleanroom practices.
 This cleanroom also housed an industrial oven for baking the system without spatial temperature gradients to prevent unequal thermal expansion that may cause leaks.
 All in-vacuum components were designed to prevent any virtual leaks as well.
 We used two 1000 l/s non-evaporable getter (NEG) pumps in conjunction with a 75 l/s ion pump to achieve these pressures.
 We experimentally found that another commonly used pump -- Ti:sublimation pump -- failed to produce XHV, likely due to the presence of impurities in its Titanium filament \cite{Edwards1980MethanePump}.

 In the standard conductance-limited regime, the pressure is given by,

 where $Q$ is the total outgassing load and $S_{\mathrm{eff}}$ is the effective pumping speed at the region of interest.
 In a well-prepared chamber, outgassing from internal surfaces dominates the overall gas load \cite{OHanlonVacuum}.
 This motivates the introduction of the specific outgassing rate, $q = Q/A$, where $A$ is the surface area.
 In practice, the internal surface area $A$ is often limited by mechanical constraints such as optical access, the size and geometry of the ion trap etc. Consequently, we optimize the system to: (i) reduce $q$ through rigorous material preparation, cleaning, and baking procedures, and (ii) maximize $S_{\mathrm{eff}}$ by minimizing conductance losses in vacuum pathways.